Kfar Kama: Antiquity

 The modern village of Kfar Kama is built on an ancient site.
 Ruins and parts of five limestone columns were found in addition to a circular basalt olive-press and cisterns.
 In 2020, a team of archaeologists led by Nurit Feig of the Israel Antiquities Authority discovered 6th-century church remains.
 The excavators also revealed painted floor mosaics showing geometric shapes and blue, black, and red floral patterns.
 The dimensions of the main part of the church are 12 by 36 metres.
 Several other rooms were unearthed near the church.
 According to archeologist Shani Libbi, additional rooms in the area have been revealed by ground penetrating radar.

-Archaeologists have proposed that Kfar Kama was the village Helenoupolis that Constantine established in honor of his mother Helen.
+Archaeologists have proposed that Kfar Kama was the village Helenopolis that Constantine established in honor of his mother Helen.
 Excavations carried out in 1961 and 1963 revealed 4th century tombs.
 Two churches dated to the early 6th century, one dedicated to Saint Thecla, were uncovered, with multicolored mosaics of floral, animal and geometric patterns.